sdiehl/wiwinwlh/tutorial.md

 ```

 This simply defines a function named `f` of two arguments and on the right hand
 side adds and yields the result.
+Central to the idea of functional programming
+is that computational functions should behave like mathematical functions.

+$$
+f(x,y) = x+y
+$$

 A function of two arguments need not
 neccessarily be applied to two arguments.
 The result of only applying a single
 argument is to yield another function which applies the second argument when it
 is given.
 For example we can define an `add` function and subsequently a `inc`